-The sediment transport module solves advection-diffusion equations for the mass conservation of suspended and bottom sediments, taking into account bottom exchanges through the resuspension and deposition (fig. 1.1).
-Suspended particles undergo turbulent mixing and settling due to gravity force.
-Displacement of particles in sediment bed is driven by bioturbation and consolidation.
+The sediment transport module solves advection-diffusion equations of the mass conservation for suspended and bottom sediments, taking into account bottom exchanges through the resuspension and deposition (fig. 1.1).
+In a water column suspended particles undergo turbulent mixing and settling due to gravity force.
+Displacement of particles in a sediment bed is driven by bioturbation and consolidation.
 The bioturbation is represented by local diffusion.
-Empirical formulations are used to parameterise velocities of consolidating sediments.
-Cohesive sediments are either eroded or deposited depending on bottom shear stress and critical stress.
-A concept of equilibrium sediment distribution is used to parameterise erosion/deposition of non-cohesive sediments.
+Empirical formulation is used to parameterize velocity of consolidating sediments.
+Cohesive sediments are either eroded or deposited depending on the value of the bottom shear stress.
+A concept of equilibrium sediment distribution is used to parameterize erosion/deposition of non-cohesive sediments.